An Evening with Silk Sonic at Park MGM: Concert synopsis

-During their performance of their version of "Love's Train", Mars interpolated Earth, Wind, & Fire's "Can't Hide Love" and danced choreographed routines.
-The duo also played solo tracks from each other, Mars's "That's What I Like" with "Earth, Wind & Fire vibes", which had individual spotlights for each artist, and the stage went dark for a slowed-down and intimate version of the song. .Paak's own "Am I Wrong", taken from Malibu (2016), was "delivered in slow and sexy arrangements", as "yellow fireworks flared like giant sparklers".
-This was followed by a solo trumpet of "Everybody Loves the Sunshine" by Maurice "Mobetta" Brown.
-It was used as an interlude between Mars's "Treasure", with .Paak singing in the bridge, and "Fly as Me" where the duo used "ad-libbing" with various "vocal breakdowns".
-During the latter performance, .Paak asked the fans to "throw their hands up and let loose" as he used the whole stage, sliding from one side to the other as he joked, "Where's the ladies with some money in their pockets?"
+During their performance of "Love's Train", Mars interpolated Earth, Wind, & Fire's "Can't Hide Love" while performing choreographed routines.
+The duo also performed solo segments of each other's material, including Mars's "That's What I Like", reworked with Earth, Wind & Fire–influenced arrangements, individual spotlights, and a slowed-down, more intimate stage presentation. .Paak's "Am I Wrong", originally from Malibu (2016), was performed in a slower arrangement accompanied by yellow fireworks effects.
+This was followed by a trumpet performance of "Everybody Loves the Sunshine" by Maurice "Mobetta" Brown.
+The segment functioned as an interlude between Mars's "Treasure", during which .Paak sang the bridge, and "Fly as Me", which featured extensive ad-libbing and vocal improvisation.
+During "Fly as Me", .Paak encouraged audience participation, asking fans to "throw their hands up and let loose", while moving across the stage and engaging in informal banter with the crowd.

-This was followed by a "costume change into glitzy black jackets" to sing an extended version of "Smokin out the Window", which featured improvisation with vocal breakdowns.
-They sang a medley of "Put On A Smile", "Make it Better", and "When I Was Your Man", the former song with some portions a cappella.
-Sometimes, this medley would include The Dramatics's "In the Rain" instead of "Make it Better" and Mars's "When I Was Your Man" as an "acoustic outro" featuring a "thunderstorm backdrop above a park bench".
-It was followed by "After Last Night", where Mars played a guitar solo under a blue spotlight, reminiscent of Prince and Michael Jackson.
-Paak played the drums during Mars's "Runaway Baby", while Mars played the drums for .Paak's "Come Down", the former featured a dance portion performed by Mars.
-He was compared to James Brown.
-Then, "the spaceship visuals" resurged for Mars and .Paak's performance of "Blast Off" had some portions sung a cappella, and when it ended, the lights shut down.
-The curtain was lifted up for an encore performance of the show closer, "Leave the Door Open".
-In the end, confetti cannons were fired as the curtain closed.
+The duo then changed into black jackets to perform an extended version of "Smokin Out the Window", which featured vocal improvisation.
+This was followed by a medley of "Put On a Smile", "Make It Better", and "When I Was Your Man", with portions of "Put On a Smile" performed a cappella.
+On some nights, the medley instead included The Dramatics' "In the Rain" and concluded with an acoustic rendition of "When I Was Your Man", accompanied by a thunderstorm backdrop above a park bench.
+"After Last Night" featured Mars performing a guitar solo under a blue spotlight.
+During the latter part of the show, .Paak played the drums on Mars's "Runaway Baby", while Mars took over the drums for .Paak's "Come Down"; the former also included a dance break by Mars.
+The spaceship visuals returned for "Blast Off", which included a cappella passages before the stage lights faded at the end of the performance.
+The curtain then rose for an encore performance of the closing song, "Leave the Door Open".
+The concert concluded with confetti cannons firing as the curtain closed.